Friday, November 1, 2024

 ----------------------

-Speaking of power, here's a minimalist approach that that could run my gear for several nights in the summer: A 50 Ah battery and cute 12 V distributer:
+Speaking of power, here's a minimalist approach to supplying power: A 50 Ah battery and cute 12 V distributer:

 Power and Distribution

-The battery has all the power I need for several nights of summertime imaging.
-The Distribution box is something I got as a Vine reviewer.
+The battery has all the power I need for several nights of summertime imaging and the distribution box has three 12V automotive sockets, all I need to run my setup.
 Here's a closeup:

 Power Distributor